MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-preparation.md

 If the Server drop-down list is blank in the Welcome to Dynamics GP window after you upgrade, you must set up an Open Database Connectivity (ODBC) data source using SQL Native Client 10 or SQL Native Client 11 on your computer.

 If you are using a 64-bit operating system, you must set up a 32-bit ODBC data source.
-For instructions on how to set up a data source for a 64-bit operating system, see Microsoft Knowledge Base article, “How to set up an ODBC Data Source on SQL Server for Dynamics GP,” (https://mbs.microsoft.com/ knowledgebase/KBDisplay.aspx?scid=kb;en-us;870416).
+For instructions on how to set up a data source for a 64-bit operating system, see Microsoft Knowledge Base article, [How to set up an ODBC Data Source on SQL Server for Dynamics GP](https://mbs.microsoft.com/knowledgebase/KBDisplay.aspx?scid=kb;en-us;870416).

 To set up an ODBC data source using the SQL Native Client 10 driver: